We are committed to high quality, ambitious and innovative performance. Many of our graduates have achieved a professional career as performers.

 Goldsmiths Keyboard Collective

-Directed by one third of half of the six-piano group Piano Circus, Paul Cassidy leads this auditioned ensemble in contemporary works for two or more keyboards, with a focus on minimalist repertoire.
+This auditioned ensemble performs contemporary works for two or more keyboards, with a focus on minimalist repertoire.
 The GKC gives concerts throughout the year, including at the PureGold Festival.

 Lunchtime & Evening recitals

-Curated by and featuring Popular Music students from the Department of Music, this regular open mic night has tunes from solo sets of singer/songwriters to bands.
-In addition to offering a phenomenal viewing spectacle, in true Goldsmiths tradition there are some additional slots available if you wish to take part
+Curated by and featuring students from the Department of Music, this regular open mic night has tunes from solo sets of singer/songwriters to bands.
+In addition to offering a phenomenal viewing spectacle, in true Goldsmiths tradition there are often additional slots available if you wish to take part.

 This group focuses on performance as a creative form, drawing from urban, dance, avant-garde and jazz repertoire.
 Players are encouraged to write and arrange for the collective, the line up is flexible and encourages experimentation, improvisation and the use of new technologies.

-Directed by Alice Grant and Osnat Schmool, this ensemble sings gospel, jazz, and popular repertoire.
+The vocal ensemble sings gospel, jazz, and popular repertoire.
 The GVE performs outside the university, including performances at the Barbican, Royal Festival Hall and Glastonbury Festival (with the Matthew Herbert Big Band), h2dance, Robert Mitchell’s Panacea at the London Jazz Festival and with the Goldsmiths [big] String and with Mercury Prize Nomimated artist ESKA, on her English Skies project at London’s Southbank Centre.
-Review of the Vocal Group performing at The Barbican